 - For any life threatening situation call 000 for police, fire or ambulance.

-- Download the Emergency+ app, it uses the GPS functionality of smart phones to help a Triple Zero (000) caller provide critical location details required to mobilise emergency services.
+- Download the Vic Emergency App, it uses the GPS functionality of smart phones to help a Triple Zero (000) caller provide critical location details required to mobilise emergency services.

 The most current emergency information is available through:

 - Mobile App: download the VicEmergency App

 - Phone: call VicEmergency Hotline: 1800 226 226

 - Social Media: VicEmergency Twitter and Facebook accounts

 - Radio: 774 ABC radio (AM)